-The provisions of the current agreement apply to the client's relationship with the following companies of the Vandelanotte group as well as with all companies related to these companies currently or in the future: Vandelanotte Accountancy CV, BE0876286023, with registered office at President Kennedypark 1a, 8500 Kortrijk; Vandelanotte Bedrijfsrevisoren CV, BE0433608707, with registered office at President Kennedypark 1a, 8500 Kortrijk.
+The provisions of the current agreement apply to the client's relationship with the following companies of the Vandelanotte group as well as with all companies related to these companies currently or in the future: Vandelanotte Accountancy CVBA, BE0876286023, with registered office at President Kennedypark 1a, 8500 Kortrijk; Vandelanotte Bedrijfsrevisoren CVBA, BE0433608707, with registered office at President Kennedypark 1a, 8500 Kortrijk.

-It is then up to the professional to organise his activities from the company that seems most appropriate to him.
+It is the responsibility of the professional to organise the activities that he/she performs from within the company that seems most appropriate to him/her.

-In the event of contradiction between the contents of these general terms and conditions and the assignment letter, the assignment letter has priority.
+In the event of contradiction between the contents of this framework agreement and the assignment letter, the assignment letter has priority.
 Both documents are hereinafter referred to as 'the agreement'.
 The provisions of the present agreement apply to the services of the professional with respect to the client, irrespective of whether or not these are described in an assignment letter.

 In accordance with ordinary law, the liability of the professional can only be invoked for assignments which are shown to have been accepted by him.

-Unless otherwise stipulated in the order letter, the agreement is concluded and commences:
+Unless otherwise stipulated in the assignment letter, the agreement is concluded and commences: